vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 Provision/delete and attach/detach must be handled by some external component that monitors the Kubernetes API on behalf of a CSI volume driver and invokes the appropriate CSI RPCs against it.

-To simplify integration, the Kubernetes team will offer a container that captures all the Kubernetes specific logic and acts as a bridge between third-party containerized CSI volume driver and Kubernetes (each deployment of a volume plugin would have it’s own “bridge”).
+To simplify integration, the Kubernetes team will offer a containers that captures all the Kubernetes specific logic and act as adapters between third-party containerized CSI volume drivers and Kubernetes (each deployment of a CSI driver would have it’s own instance of the adapter).

 ## Design Details